Medicare covers a lot, but many older Americans who enroll in the health care program need other insurance as well.

-- Insurance through work: Your employer’s group plan will likely be the primary payer and Medicare will pick up the remaining balances, assuming the services you’re getting qualify for coverage.
+- Insurance through work: Your employer’s group plan will likely be the primary payer, and Medicare will pick up the remaining balances, assuming the services you’re getting qualify for coverage.
 If your employer has 20 or fewer employees, it’s more likely Medicare will pay first.

-- Insurance through retirement benefits from a former employer: Medicare will likely be your primary payer and your health plan will be the secondary payer if you’re accessing health benefits as a part of your retirement plan.
+- Insurance through retirement benefits from a former employer: Medicare will likely be your primary payer, and your health plan will be the secondary payer, if you’re accessing health benefits as a part of your retirement plan.

-- Insurance through veterans benefits: While you can maintain both veterans benefits and Medicare benefits simultaneously, many patients find it difficult to get these coverages to work together.
+- Insurance through veterans benefits: While you can maintain both veterans benefits and Medicare benefits simultaneously, many patients find it challenging to get these coverages to work together.
 It’s usually easier to use one or the other.
 Work with your health care provider’s billing department to find the best solution.

 - You filed a successful Workers’ Comp claim: For health care services resulting from on-the-job injuries, your Workers’ Compensation benefits should pay first, followed by Medicare.